 Do I get a warranty with a used car?

 That depends on a number of factors.
 If you’re buying a nearly new used car, there’s a chance that a decent chunk of the original manufacturer’s warranty still applies to the vehicle you’re looking at.
-If you want the reassurance of a long factory warranty, you might want to look at Kia, MG, Hyundai and Mitsubishi, which all offer an impressive amount of coverage.
+If you want the reassurance of a long factory warranty, read our guide to the best used cars with long warranties.

 For older used cars, many dealers will include a short warranty at the point of sale – usually around three months.
 At this stage you’ll usually be given the opportunity to purchase an extended warranty, which covers the car for up to a year or longer.
 This might be worth considering if you don’t want to risk being hit with unexpected repair bills down the line.
 There are also third-party extended warranty providers that can offer continued coverage for your car.